Find out how cryptoasset investment scams work, how to avoid scams and what to do if you are scammed.

 Most firms advertising and selling investments in cryptoassets are not authorised by the FCA.
 This means that if you invest in certain cryptoassets, you will not have access to the Financial Ombudsman Service or the Financial Services Compensation Scheme if things go wrong.

-While we don’t regulate cryptoassets like Bitcoin or Ether, we do regulate certain cryptoasset derivatives (such as futures contracts, contracts for difference and options), as well as those cryptoassets we would consider ‘securities’ – find out more information.
+We don’t regulate cryptoassets like Bitcoin or Ether.
+But we do regulate certain cryptoasset derivatives (such as futures contracts, contracts for difference and options), as well as those cryptoassets we would consider ‘securities’ – find out more information.
 A firm must be authorised by us to advertise or sell these products in the UK – check our Register to make sure the firm is authorised.
 You can also check our Warning List of firms to avoid.

 You should do further research on the product you are considering and the firm you are considering investing with.
 Check with Companies House to see if the firm is registered as a UK company and for directors’ names.
 To see if others have posted any concerns, search online for the firm’s name, directors’ names and the product you are considering.